LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/developing-with-faas.md

 #### Settings Tab

 The Settings Tab shows you general information, including the date of the last change made to the function, but also things like **Event** (which shows the event to which the function is bound) and **Description** (which shows the function description).
 Furthermore, it provides an up to date list of the available dependencies and the versions.
-You can click on the Info Icon to see the official documentation for each dependency over at `npm`.
+You can click on the Info Icon to see the official documentation for each dependency.

 In the bottom section you can manage the environment variables.
-As mentioned [here](function-as-a-service-getting-started.html#before-getting-started), we have a set of reserved environment variables.
+**Please be aware** that we have a set of reserved environment variables.
 The UI will inform you if you attempt to use them.

 #### Payload Tab